-We appreciate Berger (2023) and Carrillo et al. (2023) for their commentary and potential extensions on how generative AI can assist researchers for hypothesis generation.
+We appreciate Berger (2024) and Carrillo et al. (2024) for their commentary and potential extensions on our article Banker et al. (2024) regarding how generative artificial intelligence (generative AI) can assist researchers in hypothesis generation.
 We discuss their ideas and build upon them.
-Our research provides an initial illustration showing that LLMs are indeed capable of generating novel research hypotheses that can then be tested.
+Our research provides an initial illustration showing that large language models (LLMs) are indeed capable of generating novel research hypotheses that can then be tested.
 We outline directions in which LLMs could accelerate research for the future development of social science.

-Berger (2023) raises fundamental questions about whether the current method of humandriven hypothesis generation is in fact ideal.
-Berger's challenge to traditional, human-centric methods of hypothesis generation prompts a more fundamental reevaluation of the ideageneration process in general.
-One aspect, as Berger (2023) alludes to, is that traditional humancentric methods might not effectively harness the vast amounts of information available in developing novel research hypotheses.
+Berger (2024) raises fundamental questions about whether the current method of human-driven hypothesis generation is in fact ideal.
+Berger's challenge to traditional, human-centric methods of hypothesis generation prompts a more fundamental reevaluation of the idea-generation process in general.
+One aspect, as Berger alludes to, is that traditional human-centric methods might not effectively harness the vast amounts of information available for developing novel research hypotheses.
 With the ability of LLMs to synthesize information from large volumes of literature that are challenging for humans to keep up with, these newer methods can identify patterns and insights that might be missed by human-centric methods.
-Advancements in computational techniques have given us tools that can process and analyze information on an unprecedented scale, including harnessing stimuli across multiple domains (such as text, image, audio) and identifying interesting new patterns and questions worthy of further testing from multi-domain data.
+Advancements in computational techniques have given us tools that can process and analyze information on an unprecedented scale, including harnessing stimuli across multiple domains (such as text, image, audio) and identifying interesting new patterns and questions worthy of further testing from multidomain data.

 Such a democratization of LLMs is expected to progress, driven by reductions in cost associated with the access, fine-tuning, and availability of open-source LLMs.
 This will aid in offering easy access to prior knowledge.
 Just as tools like GitHub Copilot have sped up programming tasks-expediting ease and accessibility to code-LLMs can also help democratize the research process.
-For novice researchers, machine-assisted hypothesisgenerating tools can lead to generation of feasible new hypotheses supported by the existing literature; for seasoned researchers, such tools can improve the efficiency with which researchers are able to propose and test new ideas within a field.
+For novice researchers, machine-assisted hypothesis-generating tools can lead to the generation of feasible new hypotheses supported by the existing literature; for seasoned researchers, such tools can improve the efficiency with which researchers are able to propose and test new ideas within a field.
 In line with Sir Isaac Newton's thoughts, "If I have seen further, it is by standing on the shoulders of giants," LLMs will make it more feasible to stand on the shoulders of giants, see further, and explore new research frontiers.

-As Berger (2023) wonders whether such model-generated hypotheses would encourage incremental innovation or produce bigger breakthroughs, it is likely that LLMs like GPT could potentially facilitate both types of hypotheses generation.
+As Berger (2024) wonders whether such model-generated hypotheses would encourage incremental innovation or produce bigger breakthroughs, it is likely that LLMs like generative pre-trained transformer could potentially facilitate both types of hypotheses generation.
 For incremental innovation, LLMs can efficiently process, analyze, and synthesize vast amounts of literature to refine existing ideas, propose slight modifications, or extend current theories.
 For more substantial breakthroughs, LLMs can assist researchers by combining knowledge from various disciplines, suggesting novel approaches that might not be readily apparent.
-Such approaches encourage interdisciplinary work that galvanizes researchers working on, for instance, similar policy-related questions to reach out to their colleagues in diverse domains.
-But it's crucial to note that the success of these breakthroughs relies on the goals, expertise, and critical evaluation of human researchers.